IIP_logo_farbe_cmyk_schwarz.jpg

 RECENT PROJECTS

 The protests in Iran are driven by severe economic hardship, with high inflation and unemployment fueling widespread discontent.
-The interview examines the impact of sanctions, deep-seated mismanagement, and the economic power of the Revolutionary Guard.
-It also discusses long-term economic decline, growing environmental pressure, and the question of whether economic collapse could lead to political change.
+This interview discusses long-term economic decline, growing environmental pressure, and the question of whether economic collapse could lead to political change.

-The conference “30 Years After Dayton: Reimagining Peacebuilding Today”, held on 3 December 2025 in Vienna, brought together policymakers, researchers, civil society actors, and young leaders to reflect on these issues.
-Building on the initiative “Young Generation for the New Western Balkans”, the event combined closed workshops under the Chatham House Rule with a public panel discussion.
+The conference “30 YEARS AFTER DAYTON”, held on 2-3 December 2025 in Vienna, brought together policymakers, researchers, civil society actors, and young leaders to reflect on these issues.
+Building on the initiative “Young Generation for the New Western Balkans”, the conference combined closed workshops under the Chatham House Rule with two public panel discussions.

 This article assesses the current state of the conflict resolution efforts in Cyprus in light of the RoC’s EU presidency in the first half of 2026.
 It draws on information gathered from interviews with experts, government representatives, civil society leaders, and international stakeholders, as well as desk research of academic studies, policy publications, and relevant reports.